 iPads and other tech provided or bring your own phone, laptop, tablet, or notebook or just yourself!

-Open and FREE for grades 5-8 – no registration necessary—just show up!
+Open and FREE for grades 5-8 – no registration necessary—drop in at any time.

 More about the program: Through a mix of direct teaching, structured exercises, student-driven “free studio” work, and informal sharing/critique, learners will be introduced to poetry as a literary, performance, and digital medium by working with GarageBand and iMovie and other digital interfaces as a way to “amplify” their poems with visuals and music and to quickly begin to experiment with conventional and unconventional musical and poetic concepts through the use of digital looping and editing.
 They’ll have the option to participate in “open studio” during which family members can visit the studio and participate in poetry/music-making with student guidance and in scheduled performances open to the public, during which finished work is presented.